Our Services

 It's important to be clear: these symptoms are not specific to autophagy dysfunction.
 Many medical conditions can cause them.

-If you've been experiencing persistent, unexplained exhaustion alongside these symptoms, you may want to explore whether Chronic Fatigue Syndrome could be contributing to your struggles—a free online symptom checker can help you understand your patterns and determine if you should seek professional evaluation.
+If you've been experiencing persistent, unexplained exhaustion alongside these symptoms, taking a free AI-powered symptom assessment can help you identify potential health patterns and determine whether you should seek professional medical evaluation.

 There is no magic pill for autophagy.
 But several research-backed lifestyle strategies may support healthy cellular function.